Creating a bucket

 permission. -

 (Optional) Under Bucket Versioning, you can choose if you wish to keep variants of objects in your bucket.
-For more information about versioning, see Using versioning in S3 buckets.
+For more information about versioning, see Retaining multiple versions of objects with S3 Versioning.

 To disable or enable versioning on your bucket, choose either Disable or Enable.